+Varicose vein treatment is a great option for anyone struggling with this issue.
 Varicose veins are gnarled, enlarged veins that appear on the surface of the skin.
 They are often discolored and may appear dark purple or blue.
 While any vein in the body may become varicose, they typically appear on the thighs and lower legs.
 Varicose veins are very common.
 In fact, varicose veins affect about 23% of all Americans.
 Women are at least twice as likely to develop varicose veins as men.

 Causes of Varicose Veins